xianlinbox/daily_practise/aws-solution-architect/compute.md

 Limits: 29s timeout/10M payload
 Endpoint Types:

-1. Edge Optimized
+1. Edge Optimized: For geographically distributed clients, default one. it route api call to the nearest CloudFront location then internal to api gateway.
-2. Regional
+2. Regional: for clients in the same region
-3. Private
+3. Private: can only be accessed from your Amazon Virtual Private Cloud (VPC) using an interface VPC endpoint

 Cache: 0.5G-237G, per request URL, can manually refresh